Why it's important to vote in the European elections

 This is an opinion of a young person and does not necessarily reflect the opinion of SpunOut.ie.
 It is one person's experience and may be different for you.
 If you'd like to write something for SpunOut.ie please contact email@example.com.

-The European Elections on the 24th of May, decide who your Members of the European Parliament (MEP) are for your regional area, being either Dublin, Ireland Midlands North-West or Ireland South.
-These MEPs have a five-year term, from 2019 until 2024 and vote on laws relating to Europe in either Strasbourg or Brussels.
+When voting in the European elections you will decide who your Members of the European Parliament (MEP) are for your regional area, being either Dublin, Ireland Midlands North-West or Ireland South.
+These MEPs have a five-year term and vote on laws relating to Europe in either Strasbourg or Brussels.
 While seen as a retirement home by some, MEPs are more active travelling to and from Brussels or Strasbourg, making laws that affect Ireland and 27 other EU countries, so their roles are incredibly important.

 MEPs sit on certain important committees related to their field of interest and are often on more than one committee.
 For example, they may be a main member of a committee on finance and international development, but also a substitute member of farming, meaning if another MEP cannot be present, they cover the role.